How to Unclog a Cart When Your Vape Stops Hitting

 Making Gravity Your Ally

-Horizontal storage lets oil seep into the mouthpiece overnight.
-Once there, it cools and solidifies into tomorrow's clog.
 Upright storage keeps oil where it belongs—in contact with the wick and away from airways.

 Mood's viewing windows confirm proper oil settling before storage.
-A quick glance shows whether gravity has pulled concentrate to the correct position.
+A quick glance shows whether gravity has pulled the concentrate to the correct position.

 The Temperature Sweet Spot